Major League Soccer

 It currently has 20 teams, 17 in the U.S. and three in Canada.
 The league will expand to at least 22 teams in 2017, with two teams guaranteed (Atlanta and Los Angeles) and and a third (Miami) pending approval of stadium financing.

-Since the 2012 season, the top 5 teams in each conference have earned spots in the MLS Cup Playoffs.
-The First Round in each conference is a single match between the 4th- and 5th-place teams, hosted by the 4th-place team, with the winner advancing to the Conference Semifinals.
+The top 6 teams in each conference earn spots in the MLS Cup Playoffs.
+The First Round in each conference consist of two single matches, with the 4th seed hosting the 5th seed and the 3rd seed hosting the 6th seed.
+The winners of the knockout matches advance to the Conference Semifinals, and teams are reseeded with the lower remaining seed playing against the 1st seed and the higher remaining seed playing against the 2nd seed.
 The Conference Semifinals and Conference Finals are two games each, with the team garnering higher aggregate goals advancing to the next round.
 In the case of a tie at the end of the second leg, the away goals rule will be applied first (a new feature for the 2014 season).
 In other words, the team that scored more goals away from home will advance.
 If the teams are tied on both total goals and away goals, extra time is played.
 If the teams are still tied, penalty kicks are used (note that the away goals rule is not

 used after extra time).
 The winners of the Conference Finals advance to the MLS Cup, a single match that is now hosted by the team that finished higher in the regular-season standings.
 Again, in case of a tie, extra time is used, with penalty kicks if necessary.